- 1. Choose your keywords carefully

 1. Give consequences

 When students violate the classroom rules, you should address them by giving them a consequence appropriate for their actions.
-If they did not follow one of your rules, just explain why and what the rule is in general so they understand it better.
+If they did not follow one of your classroom discipline rules, just explain why and what the rule is in general so they understand it better.

 2. Use positive reinforcement to reward good behavior